DataDog/documentation/content/en/data_streams/zero_instrumentation.md

 ## Overview

-Data Streams Monitoring supports an option which provides visibility into your kafka client <--> kafka server metrics universally across your entire stack _without having to instrument your code_.
-It relies solely on the presence of a configured Datadog Agent and [Unified Service Tagging][1], and brings performance data about your uninstrumented kafka services.
+Data Streams Monitoring supports an option that provides visibility into your Kafka client-server metrics, universally, across your entire stack—without having to instrument your code.
+This option relies on the Datadog Agent and [Unified Service Tagging][1], and provides performance data about your uninstrumented Kafka services.

 ## Setup